 Nike Air Max Full Ride Tr 1.5 shoes are designed to cover urban terrain, roads, running tracks, turf, and trips to your local gym.
 Although the outsole of the Full Ride Tr 1.5s features dynamic flex grooves, these shoes are not suitable for trails, hiking, or wet surfaces.

-Nike Air Max Full Ride Tr 1.5 shoes retails in the midrange depending on your shoe size and color preference.
+Nike Air Max Full Ride Tr 1.5 shoes retail in the midrange depending on your shoe size and color preference.
 Although this makes the Full Ride line slightly more expensive than bargain trainers, they more than make up for that cost with their extensive colorway selection and air-injected heel units.

 The unique delta node traction pattern on this Nike shoe offers fantastic traction on the road, ensuring you'll have adequate footing when you traverse gravel, sand, and loose concrete in urban areas.
 Plus, because the rubber outsole wraps fairly high on the heel these shoes provide great durability and traction.
 However, some wearers have reported that this chevron pattern (and maximalist cushion design) interfere with a runner's natural gait cycle.

 The synthetic mesh uppers of Nike's Max Full Ride shoes offer a surprising amount of flexibility.
 This is largely due to the fact that Nike's Dynamic Flywire design does not require multiple layers of material in order to offer support to the forefoot and heel.
 In fact, the mesh material on the uppers of the Nike Air Max Full Ride Tr 1.5s only serves to prevent debris like dirt and rocks from entering the shoe.
 However, the primary features of this line focus on the Tr 1.5's supportive and lightweight design.